svetlanasieber/Programming-Basics-with-Cpp/README.md

 - **Platform**: All tasks found in this repository are assessed through the [SoftUni Judge system](https://judge.com).
 - **Grading**: Tasks are graded based on functionality, code quality, and adherence to requirements.

-> 🚫 **Disclaimer**: Please note that the code provided here is for educational purposes.
-Plagiarism is discouraged.

 # First steps in C++
 # Conditional statements